erictepper/mines/README.md

 **Version 0.3:** Player can now receive a hint when requested.
 The player will either have a false flag revealed for them, if a false flag exists, or will have a flag placed in a spot that is most useful.

+**Version 0.4:** Player can now use CTRL as a modifier key to change a left-click into a right-click, allowing them to lay bombs with CTRL+left-click.

 **Potential future features include:**
 * Treat control+left-click as a right-click in order to accommodate single-button mouse laptops.
 * Make the reveal of all bombs upon loss of the game optional, and disable ability to reset the game if bombs have